 Participants must comply with affirmative marketing procedures and requirements for multifamily projects with 5 or more HOME-assisted housing units.
-NC OHCD will evaluate proposals involving single-family projects with 5 or more HOME-assisted units to determine whether affirmative marketing efforts are appropriate.
+NC OCD will evaluate proposals involving single-family projects with 5 or more HOME-assisted units to determine whether affirmative marketing efforts are appropriate.
 Such efforts include procedures to be used by owners to inform and solicit applications from persons in the housing market area not likely to apply for housing without special outreach.
-An Affirmative Marketing Plan must be submitted for approval by NC OHCD before any tenant signs a lease.
+An Affirmative Marketing Plan must be submitted for approval by NC OCD before any tenant signs a lease.
 (Part of this rental housing application packet.)
 Applicants are encouraged to utilize form HUD 935.2A or form HUD-935.2B Affirmative Fair Housing Marketing plan (AFHMP) for Multifamily and Single Family Housing respectively for this purpose.
-Continuing compliance with the Affirmative Marketing Plan will be monitored by NC OHCD during the life of the affordability period.
+Continuing compliance with the Affirmative Marketing Plan will be monitored by NC OCD during the life of the affordability period.
+Sample plans for both single- and multi-family projects are posted on OCD's website.